Woodstock: 1970 documentary

 The documentary film Woodstock, directed by Michael Wadleigh and edited by a crew headed by Thelma Schoonmaker, was released in March 1970.
 Artie Kornfeld (one of the promoters of the festival) went to Fred Weintraub, an executive at Warner Bros., and asked for money to film the festival.
-Artie had been turned down everywhere else, but against the express wishes of other Warner Bros. executives, Weintraub put his job on the line and gave Kornfeld $100,000 (equivalent to $ today) to make the film.
-Woodstock helped to save Warner Bros at a time when the company was on the verge of going out of business.
+Kornfeld had been turned down everywhere else, but against the express wishes of other Warner Bros. executives, Weintraub put his job on the line and gave Kornfeld $100,000 (equivalent to $ today) to make the film.
+Woodstock helped to save Warner Bros. at a time when the company was on the verge of going out of business.
 The book Easy Riders, Raging Bulls details the making of the film.

 Wadleigh rounded up a crew of about 100 from the New York film scene.
 With no money to pay the crew, he agreed to a double-or-nothing scheme, in which the crew would receive double pay if the film succeeded and nothing if it bombed.
 Wadleigh strove to make the film as much about the hippies as the music, listening to their feelings about compelling events contemporaneous with the festival (such as the Vietnam War), as well as the views of the townspeople.

 Woodstock received the Academy Award for Documentary Feature.
 In 1996, the film was inducted into the Library of Congress National Film Registry.
 In 1994, Woodstock: The Director's Cut was released and expanded to include Janis Joplin as well as additional performances by Jefferson Airplane, Jimi Hendrix, and Canned Heat not seen in the original version of the film.
 In 2009, the expanded 40th Anniversary Edition was released on DVD.
-This release marks the film's first availability on Blu-ray.
+This release marked the film's first availability on Blu-ray.